-When an actual conflict of interest that affects a majority of the directors approving a transaction is found, Delaware courts apply the most exacting standard, "entire fairness" review, which requires a judicial determination of whether a transaction is entirely fair to shareholders.
-Such conflicts may arise in situations where directors (1) appear on both sides of a transaction, as in adoption of compensation arrangements for the directors themselves, or (2) derive a personal financial benefit that does not generally benefit the company and its shareholders.
-In determining whether a transaction is entirely fair, "the court must consider the process itself that the board followed, the quality of the result it achieved and the quality of the disclosures made to the shareholders to allow them to exercise such choice as the circumstances could provide."
-1
+When an actual conflict of interest that affects a majority of the directors approving a transaction is found, Delaware courts apply the most exacting standard, the "entire fairness" review, which requires a judicial determination of whether a transaction is entirely fair to shareholders.32 Such conflicts may arise in situations where directors (1) appear on both sides of a transaction, as in adoption of compensation arrangements for the directors themselves, or (2) derive a personal financial benefit that does not generally benefit the company and its shareholders.33 In determining whether a transaction is entirely fair, "the court must consider the process itself that the board followed, the quality of the result it achieved and the quality of the disclosures made to the shareholders to allow them to exercise such choice as the circumstances could provide."34

 In the context of director and executive compensation, entire fairness scrutiny is most likely to apply where directors have approved a compensation plan specifically for themselves.
-Even if the compensation arrangements directly benefit insider directors, their approval should be protected by the business judgment rule if approved by an independent committee or by the disinterested directors.32 However, when directors who directly benefit from a proposed plan are delegated the responsibility of approving such a plan, a court will refuse the protection of the business judgment rule and scrutinize the overall fairness of the plan as it relates to
+Even if the compensation arrangements directly benefit insider directors, their approval should be protected by the business judgment rule if approved by an independent committee or by the disinterested directors.35 However, when directors who directly benefit from a proposed plan are delegated the responsibility of approving such a plan, a court will refuse the protection of the business judgment rule and scrutinize the overall fairness of the plan as it relates to the company's shareholders.36 In light of this treatment, it is generally advisable that the responsibility for adopting director compensation be

-28 See Buckhorn, Inc. v.
-Ropak Corp., 656 F. Supp.
-209 (S.D.
-Ohio), aff'd, 815 F.2d 76 (6th Cir.
-1987) (applying Unocal scrutiny to ESOPs and golden parachutes enacted in response to a tender offer, but applying the business judgment rule to protect amendments to those employment contracts enacted before the tender offer); Moore Corp.
-Ltd. v.
 Wallace Computer Servs., Inc., 907 F. Supp.
 1545 (D. Del.
 1995) (refusing to apply Unocal scrutiny to golden parachutes negotiated before a tender offer, but applying Unocal enhanced scrutiny to the failure to redeem a poison pill); and In re Western Nat'l Corp.
 S'holder's Litig., 2000 WL 710192 (Del.
 Ch.
-May 22, 2000) (applying business judgment rule to board-approved employment agreement granting large severance payment and accelerated vesting of options because applicable employment agreement was adopted before potential acquiror was a shareholder and agreement was negotiated and recommended by disinterested directors).
+May 22, 2000) (applying business judgment rule to board-approved employment agreement granting large severance payment and accelerated vesting of options because applicable employment agreement was negotiated and recommended by disinterested directors).

-29 See, e.g., Weinberger v.
+32 See, e.g., Weinberger v.
 UOP, Inc., 457 A.2d 701 (Del.
 1983).

-30 See, e.g., Ivanhoe Partners, 535 A.2d at 1334.
+33 See, e.g., Ivanhoe Partners, 535 A.2d at 1334.

-31 Cinerama, Inc. v.
+34 Cinerama, Inc. v.
 Technicolor, 663 A.2d 1134, 1140 (Del.
 Ch.
 1995).

-32 See Tate & Lyle PLC v.
+35 See Tate & Lyle PLC v.
 Staley Continental, Inc., 1988 Del.
 Ch.
 LEXIS 61, 20 (Del.
 Ch.
 May 9, 1988) (permitting outside directors to approve compensation for insider directors after conducting reasonable inquiry and obtaining full board of directors approval); Puma v.
 Marriott, 283 A.2d 693 (Del.
 Ch.
 1971) (applying the business judgment rule instead of Unocal to review a company transaction with a controlling shareholder where the transaction was approved by independent directors).